-If you live in Scotland or Northern Ireland and are not on a register, you can claim the allowance if your eyesight is so bad you can't do any work for which eyesight is essential.
+If you live in Scotland or Northern Ireland and are not on a register, you can claim the allowance if your eyesight is so bad you cannot do any work for which eyesight is essential.
 Write 'Scotland' or 'Northern Ireland' in box 14.

-If you asked your eye specialist to tell HM Revenue and Customs that you're sight impaired write 'specialist' in box 14.
+If you asked your eye specialist to tell HMRC that you're sight impaired write 'specialist' in box 14.